Set operators

 • UNION ALL combines without duplicate elimination.

-The default is UNION (i.e. duplicate elimination).
+The default is UNION (that is, with duplicate elimination).

 Syntax